GEOFOREST (GEOENVIRONMENTAL PROCESSES IN FOREST AREAS)

 Lines of investigation

-– Risk modelling: occurrence, socio-economic factors in ignition, models of combustion and propagation, ecological and social vulnerability.
+• Risk modeling: occurrence, socio-economic ignition factors, propagation and fuel models, ecological and social vulnerability.

-– Assessment and modelling of post-fire environmental dynamics: severity of the fire, regeneration, hydro-geomorphic and edaphic processes (erosion, soil perturbations).
+• Assessment and modeling of post-fire environmental dynamics: fire severity, regeneration, hydro-geomorpho-soil processes (erosion, soil disturbances).

-– Chemical properties of the soil and fallen leaves (composition of ash, organic matter, nutrient cycle, chemical quality).
+• Chemical properties of soil and litter (ash composition, organic matter, nutrient cycle, chemical quality).

-– Biological activity, physico-hydrological properties of the soil (SWR, aggregate stability, infiltration).
+• Biological activity, physical-hydrological properties of soil (SWR, aggregate stability, infiltration).

-– Experimental burn in the laboratory (humidity of soil, heat transfer).
+• Experimental burning in the laboratory (soil moisture, heat transfer).

 Projects undertaken